QuivrHQ/quivr/README.md

 openai_api_key = "OPENAI_API_KEY"
 ```

-- Run the migration script on the Supabase database
+- Run the migration script on the Supabase database via the web interface

 ```sql
 -- Enable the pgvector extension to work with embedding vectors